TaoK/PoorMansTSqlFormatter/README.txt

 Features:
  - Simple Xml-based parse tree

  - Extensible, with possibility of supporting other SQL dialects (but none implemented)

  - Configurable according to SQL formatting preferences

+ - Handles "procedural" T-SQL; this is not just a SQL statement formatter, but it also formats entire batches, and multi-batch scripts.

 Limitations:
  - This is NOT a full SQL-parsing solution: only "coarse" parsing is performed, the